act-rules/act-rules.github.io/_rules/SC3-1-1-html.md

 ## Assumptions

 - The comparison of language codes does not look for exact matches.
 Technique H57 states: "Use of the primary code is important for this technique." which means that region subtags can be ignored in the comparison, i.e. "en-GB" is the same as "en".
-- This test checks the `lang` attribute of the `<html>` element.
+- This test checks the `lang` attribute of the `html` element.
 The xml:lang attribute is not taken into account because tests have shown, that xml:lang is ignored by screenreaders.
 (Both Jaws 15 with FF and IE and NVDA with FF go by lang attribute, xml:lang is ignored.)
-The `xml:lang` attribute is checked by a separate test: [[SC3-1-1-xml-lang]].
+The `xml:lang` attribute is checked by a separate test: [SC3-1-1-xml-lang](SC3-1-1-xml-lang.md).

 ## Test properties